skills/release-based-workflow/README.md

 Releases are usually made of many smaller changes.
 Since we don't know of any bugs, we'll focus on a few features to update on our game before the version update.

-- You should update the page background color to black
+- You should update the page background color to black.
-- I'll help you change the text colors to green
+- I'll help you change the text colors to green.

 ### :keyboard: Activity: Update `base.css`

 1. Create a new branch and change the `body` CSS declaration in `base.css` to match what is below.
-This will set the page background to black.
+This will set the page background to black
 ```
 body {
     background-color: black;
 }
 ```
-1. Open a pull request with `release-v1.0` as the `base` branch, and your new branch as `compare`.
+2. Open a pull request with `release-v1.0` as the `base` branch, and your new branch as `compare`
-1. Fill in the pull request template to describe your changes.
+3. Fill in the pull request template to describe your changes

 ### Merge the new feature to the release branch
 Even with releases, the GitHub flow is still an important strategy for working with your team.
 It's a good idea to use short-lived branches for quick feature additions and bug fixes.